Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/01-Intro-to-NGS-data-analysis-I.md

 ### Basic operations

-While you don't normally need to go looking within an individual FASTQ file, it is useful to explore them at the command line to help better understand their contents.
-Being able to work with FASTQ files at the command line can also be a valuable skill for troubleshooting problems that come upo in your analyses.
+Generally you won't need to go looking within an individual FASTQ file, but for our purposes it is useful to explore them at the command line to help better understand their contents.
+Being able to work with FASTQ files at the command line can also be a valuable skill for troubleshooting problems that come up in your analyses.

 Due to gzip compression of FASTQ files we have to unzip when we want to work with them.
 We can do this with the `zcat` command and a pipe (|). `zcat` works similar to `cat` but operates on zipped files, FASTQ files are very large and so we will use `head` to limit the output to the first ten lines.